-These strategies are usually more effective when taught in collaborative groups so that learners can support each other and make their thinking explicit through discussion.
+Metacognition and self-regulation strategies can be effective when taught in collaborative groups so that students can support each other and make their thinking explicit through discussion.

 Australasian-based research on the topic suggests that students can benefit from exercising self-regulated learning (SRL) skills.
 In order for students to learn to effectively and autonomously apply these skills, Australian studies suggest that constant guidance, prompting and feedback from teachers is important.
 When implemented at a whole-school level, the approach is likely to require a supportive school environment, regular evaluation of practices, and processes to ensure teacher accountability.

 A 2014 study of three schools in South Australia found that students’ metacognitive skills did not improve substantially as students progressed through secondary school.
 The authors highlighted the need to provide students with explicit instruction to develop meta-cognitive skills.